 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 As a chocoholic, I was intrigued by a product called Xocai.
 Among its ingredients is unprocessed dark cocoa powder.
-It is supposed to be a great anti-inflammatory which I'm always looking for due to pain in my knee and wrist.
+It is supposed to be a great anti-inflammatory, which I'm always looking for due to pain in my knee and wrist.
 I thought it would be best to ask your opinion re this "healthy chocolate" before I parted with my hard earned cash.
 Is unprocessed cocoa better than the cocoa powder found in grocery shelves ?

 Certainly there's a lot of evidence that cocoa and chocolate can be good for you.
-In one study 28 healthy males between 18 and 20 years old were given 105 grams of milk chocolate per day for 14 days.
+In one study, 28 healthy males between 18 and 20 years old were given 105 grams of milk chocolate per day for 14 days.
 They showed a decrease in total cholesterol and LDL (bad) cholesterol.
 Interestingly, they also showed a mild drop in blood pressure.
 There have also been studies showing that chocolate increases good (HDL) cholesterol.

-I find this statement humorous because it refers to some of what I believer are the silliest claims I have seen in a long time.
+I find this statement humorous because it refers to some of what I believe are the silliest claims I have seen in a long time.
 I love their assertion that this product "improves sleep," "increases your sense of well-being" and "supports healthy response to inflammation."

 Lastly, there's no nutrition information or ingredients so that you can evaluate the product fully.
 At $1.25 for a single square I would want to be able to compare it against other chocolates on the market.
-There are a lot of great quality chocolates on the market chock full of antioxidants.
+There are a lot of great quality chocolates on the market that are chock full of antioxidants.

 Thanks for writing,

-Timothy S. Harlan, MD, FACP
+Timothy S. Harlan, MD, FACP, CCMS